gemfire/gemfire-developer-website/content/examples/java/durable-messaging.md

 tags:
 - Java
 type: examples
-description: Durable messaging can be used for subscriptions that you need maintained for your clients even when your clients are down or disconnected.
+description: Durable messaging can be used for subscriptions that you need maintained for your VMware GemFire clients even when your clients are down or disconnected.
 ---

 This example demonstrates VMware GemFire's Durable Messaging feature.